-However, Of course we care as we are humans and especially if we are an empathetic and compassionate souls.
-But, we shouldn’t be too critical of others or our own judgements.
-We should never demean our own identity regardless of its position in the society.
+However, Of course, we care as we are humans and especially if we are empathetic and compassionate souls.
+But, we shouldn’t be too critical of others or our own judgments.
+We should never demean our own identity regardless of its position in society.
 If you do that, it will hinder your self-esteem and affects your psychological, social life and gradually worsen the future growth.

 If you are still not convinced about why you should stop worrying about what others think, here is the research and science based facts on how to not care what people think of you.

-In a study by professor Alice moon and his teem at the Wharton university of Pennsylvania found that “When people do any work or perform acts in front of others, they tend to believe they are being judged harshly on their performance.
+A study by professor Alice moon and his team at the Wharton university of Pennsylvania found that “When people do any work or perform acts in front of others, they tend to believe they are being judged harshly on their performance.
 However, in reality, they put much more pressure on themselves than the observers who watch them.
 Also, they expect to be unfairly judged on the whole based on a single part.”

-Therefore, regardless of how much you care about what people think, you are no where nowhere near to their perception about you.
+Therefore, regardless of how much you care about what people think, you are nowhere near to their perception of you.
 And the fact is you are self-obsessed with your own thoughts and self-critical towards yourself to validate your self-identity through people’s eyes.

 Note: A good balance of empathy and analytical assertiveness is the key to lead any kind of lifestyle.